 Reason for the problem

 In English, the indefinite article may be a or an, depending on whether it’s followed by a word that starts with a consonant or a vowel (e.g., a car, an otter).
 When the consonant is an n, as above, it would seem that re-bracketing “an orange” would yield “a norange”.
-Except that, in this case, the re-bracketing would be false.
+Except that, in this case, the re-bracketing would be incorrect.
 The same problem would occur if trying to show that “a noodle” was once “an oodle” or “an eagle” was once “a neagle”.
-Even though these re-bracketings are possible, they’re also false.
+Even though these re-bracketings are possible, they’re also incorrect.

 True re-bracketing from Medieval times